DATA-DOG/symfony-force/README.md

-# Symfony2 skeleton application
+# Symfony2 force

-**Intention**: Make a modifyable application skeleton.
+**Intention**: Make a common symfony2 bootstrap application skeleton.
 Powered by **bootstrap3**, **grunt**, **bower** and all the best tools available today.
+The environment may be setup with **docker**, **vagrant** or local installation.
+A team should clone the project and strip it down to whatever works for them.

 ## Development requirements

 - linux, mac machine
-- php 5.4 or higher
+- php 5.5 or higher
 - nodejs - [grunt](http://gruntjs.com/) and [bower](http://bower.io/)
 - [composer](https://getcomposer.org/)

 ## Installation

 Install composer dependencies:

     composer install